jacklester00/kafka_go_consumer/README.md

 # Or start with Kafka UI (optional)
 docker-compose --profile ui up -d

+# Or use the Makefile
+make docker-up
+make docker-up-ui
 ```

 **Note**: The first startup may take a few minutes as Kafka formats its storage and initializes.